serverless/components/templates/tencent-laravel/README_EN.md

 ### 4. Test

-View in Browser: https://service-js0qnn8k-1251556596.gz.apigw.tencentcs.com/release/, you will get welcome page.
+Open up the following URL in your favorite browser: https://service-js0qnn8k-1251556596.gz.apigw.tencentcs.com/release/.
+You should see the welcome page.

-Use the following command to test API and check the response:
+Use the following command to test the API and check the response:

 ```shell
 $ curl -X GET https://service-js0qnn8k-1251556596.gz.apigw.tencentcs.com/release/api/user